Jessica Jung: 2015–2016: Acting and solo debut

-2017–present: My Decade, debut novel, and Chinese activities
+2017–2019: My Decade, and debut novel

-On April 14, 2017, Coridel Entertainment released a series of teaser pictures confirming that Jessica was set to make her first comeback of the year with a digital single titled "Because It's Spring", on April 18, 2017.
-In the same month, Forbes included Jessica in their 30 Under 30 Asia 2017 list which comprises 30 influential people under 30 years old who have made substantial effect in their fields.
+On April 14, 2017, Coridel Entertainment released a series of teaser pictures confirming that Jung was set to make her first comeback of the year with a digital single titled "Because It's Spring", on April 18, 2017.
+In the same month, Forbes included Jung in their 30 Under 30 Asia 2017 list which comprises 30 influential people under 30 years old who have made substantial effect in their fields.
 "Because It's Spring" was later included on her third EP My Decade, released on August 9, 2017, to celebrate her 10th anniversary since debut.
-Jessica took part in writing five of the six songs on the album.
+Jung took part in writing five of the six songs on the album.
 The lead single "Summer Storm" and its music video were released on the same day.
 In July 2017, Jung embarked on her first mini-concert tour titled "On Cloud Nine".
 The tour's first show was in Taipei, taking place on July 29, 2017.
 Jung also held shows in Seoul, Osaka, Tokyo, and Bangkok as part of the tour.
 A show scheduled to take place in Hong Kong on October 15, 2017, was cancelled due to Typhoon Khanun affecting the area.
 The final show of "On Cloud Nine" took place in Macau on March 3, 2018.

-In May 2018, it was revealed that Jessica had signed with United Talent Agency.
+In May 2018, it was revealed that Jung had signed with United Talent Agency.
 The agency will represent her in North America for music, film, television and endorsements.
 In October, Jung held a second mini-concert in Taiwan titled "Golden Night".
-On December 14, Jessica released a Christmas single titled "One More Christmas" in collaboration with South Korean makeup brand Amuse Cosmetics.
+On December 14, Jung released a Christmas single titled "One More Christmas" in collaboration with South Korean makeup brand Amuse Cosmetics.

-In June 2019, Jessica and Krystal filmed their second reality show in the United States.
-Jessica's single, "Call Me Before You Sleep" was digitally released on September 26 and features rapper Giriboy in the Korean version.
+In June 2019, Jung and Krystal filmed their second reality show in the United States.
+Jung's single, "Call Me Before You Sleep" was digitally released on September 26 and features rapper Giriboy in the Korean version.
 The Japanese version was physically released on October 9 and featured Sandaime J Soul Brothers' CrazyBoy.
 The song was produced by Cha Cha Malone.
 She held a fan-meet in Japan, XOXO Jessica Jung Fan Meeting, on October 2, with girl group GWSN appearing as the opening act.
 Further shows were held in Taiwan and Thailand, on October 19 and 27 respectively.
 In the same month, it was announced that Jung would publish her debut novel, Shine, in fall 2020 as part of a two-book deal with Simon Pulse, an imprint of Simon & Schuster.
 Glasstown Entertainment sold the novel to eleven foreign countries, and is developing a film adaptation produced by Matthew Kaplan of ACE Entertainment.
 The novel was released on September 30, 2020, debuting at number five on The New York Times Best Seller list for Young Adult Hardcover in the issue dated October 18.
 A sequel, Bright, was released on May 10, 2022.